OverdrafT/todo-app/README.md

 # todo-app
+Work in progress

 Production ready service with Clean Architecture approach

+## Improvements
+- Add metadata like version, build, commit

 ## Questions
 - Now Create operation returns Item's ID if created.
 Should it return the whole Item?